 It is common to experience a wide range of emotions when your baby is born with Down syndrome.
 While you have joy from your child's birth, you will also need to learn about and care for his or her special health care needs.
 Most families choose to raise their child, while some consider foster care or adoption.
 Support groups and organizations can assist you in making the best decision for your family.

-Treatment for Down syndrome focuses on making sure that your child has regular medical checkups, helping your child develop, watching for early signs of health problems, and finding support.
-With treatment and support, you can help your child live a happy, healthy life.
+Caring for someone with Down syndrome focuses on making sure that your child has regular medical checkups, helping your child develop, watching for early signs of health problems, and finding support.
+With support, you can help your child live a happy, healthy life.

 You can help your child stay healthy by scheduling routine checkups.
 This will help to identify, manage, and monitor any diseases and health problems that people with Down syndrome have a higher chance of developing.